opentrustlabs/opentrust-identity/README.md

 > However, if admins do not change the defaults, it is easier for attackers to bypass
 > authentication quickly across multiple organizations.

-And if you are running a PCI compliant application, "Requirement 2" contains this statement:
+And if you have a PCI compliant application, "Requirement 2" contains this statement:

 > Malicious individuals, both external and internal to an entity, often use default passwords
 > and other vendor default settings to compromise systems.
 These passwords and settings